 If you’re like most travelers, you may not wait until the last second to book flights, but checking the expiration date and number of blank pages in your passport is an afterthought.

 For all these reasons and more, it’s always a good idea to renew your passport earlier rather than later.
-During the high season, the US Department of State can have applications piling up for weeks, meaning your travel plans can potentially be delayed at a hefty cost if you’re not prepared for a last-minute passport renewal.
+During the busy season, the U.S. Department of State can have applications piling up for weeks, meaning your travel plans can potentially be delayed at a hefty cost if you’re not prepared for a last-minute passport renewal.

-Do you know how to renew a US passport?
+Do you know how to renew your U.S. passport?
 Even if you’re a previous passport holder, you may have to go through the procedure for a new passport application under certain conditions.
-If you currently hold a US passport that was issued within the last 15 years, is undamaged enough to be accepted at immigration checkpoints, and you were over 16 years old at the time the document was issued, you should qualify for a standard passport renewal.
+If you currently hold a U.S. passport that was issued within the last 15 years, is undamaged enough to be accepted at immigration checkpoints, and you were over 16 years old at the time the document was issued, you should qualify for a standard passport renewal.

-Do you meet all those requirements?
-Then let’s assume you’re ready to send in a passport renewal application.
-You may already have a valid US passport and need a new one, or yours has recently expired.
+Let’s assume you’re ready to send in a passport renewal application.
+You may already have a valid U.S. passport and need a new one, or yours has recently expired.
 Whether you’re sending in your paperwork by mail or applying in person, what should you bring?

 - Include any documents proving you have legally changed your name.
 This only applies if you have a new first name or had your surname changed due to marriage, divorce, adoption, or otherwise.

 - A recent photograph.
 All photos must be printed on the correct paper and filed with your other passport documents.

 - Check or money order.
 Processing fees are $110, or $170 for expedited passport renewal.
 Make payable to the U. S. Department of State.